Common Clogged Sewer Line Causes and Fixes

 How to Handle that Main Sewer Line that Just Keeps Clogging

 Does your drain keep clogging?
 Some clogs are easy DIY fixes with some gloves and a plunger.
 Other clogs return again and again like they were created specifically to aggravate you.
 Unfortunately, recurring main drain clogs can happen in every home and are likely the cause of a sewer line backup.
 All plumbing pipes in your home are connected to the main sewer line, which can become clogged due to improper care and maintenance.
-If you have a persistent clog in your main drain, it’s best to call Benjamin Franklin Plumbing and let a certified technician perform a professional blocked drain repair for your home in Princess Anne, MD, or another nearby area.
+If you have a persistent clog in your main drain, it’s best to call Benjamin Franklin Plumbing and let a certified technician perform a professional blocked drain repair for your home in Princess Anne, Berlin, Salisbury, Ocean City, or another nearby area in Maryland.

 What Are the Common Causes of a Clogged Sewer Line?

 When your main drain or sewer line is clogged, there are some common reasons this may be happening:

 - Sagging, cracked, broken, or otherwise damaged sewer pipes

 - Tree roots that penetrate the sewer line and prevent sewage from being drained properly